 - 1 cup Milk

-- 1/2 tsp Xanthan Gum This is an optional preference
+- 1/2 tsp Xanthan Gum Omit for non gluten-free version

 - Amazing Cream Cheese Icing (link to recipe below)